 Inside Scoop: Apollo Theater

-Harlem's legendary Apollo Theater opened its doors in 1934.
-Over the years it has earned quite a reputation for its world-class live performances and educational programs that honor and advance the contributions of African-American artists.
+New York's legendary Apollo Theater opened its doors in Harlem in 1934, inside an ornate theater that dates to 1914.
+Over the years the Apollo has earned a reputation for world-class live performances, in addition to educational programs that honor and advance the contributions of African-American artists.

 The theater has served as a launching pad for some of the most significant entertainers of the last several decades.
 In 1983 both the interior and exterior of the Apollo’s building were designated New York City Landmarks and the building was added to the National Register of Historical Places.
 It is estimated that 1.3 million people visit the Apollo every year.